Luton Airport: Buses

 Local buses connect Luton Airport with Luton town centre and other nearby places.

-The airport is served by the Route A of the Luton to Dunstable Busway, a bus rapid transit route which connects the airport with Luton Town Centre and the neighbouring towns of Dunstable, Houghton Regis and Milton Keynes.
+The airport is served by Route A of the Luton to Dunstable Busway, a bus rapid transit route which connects the airport with Luton Town Centre and the neighbouring towns of Dunstable, Houghton Regis and Milton Keynes.
 The buses, operated by Arriva Shires & Essex, run on a segregated guided busway track between Luton and Dunstable.

 Conventional bus services also operate, connecting the airport with towns and cities in the region and parts of north London, including the 100, operated by Arriva, which offers an hourly daytime connection to the nearby towns of Hitchin and Stevenage; Metroline service 84A; Courtney Buses coach service to Bracknell.

-Direct coach services to London include Green Line route 757 operated by Arriva Shires & Essex and the A1 operated by National Express which operate competing services to and from Victoria Coach Station.
+Direct coach services to London include Green Line route 757 operated by Arriva Shires & Essex and the A1 operated by National Express, which operate competing services to and from Victoria Coach Station.
 EasyBus services operate towards Liverpool Street station.
-A range of longer distance National Express services link the airport with Stansted, Heathrow and Gatwick Airports as well as destinations in the Midlands and North of England.
+A range of longer-distance National Express services link the airport with Stansted, Heathrow and Gatwick Airports as well as destinations in the Midlands and North of England.

-There are also three services around the airport operated by APCOA Parking which operate 24 hours a day serving the terminal, mid stay, long stay, and staff car parks.
-The service that serves the staff car park also serves the car hire centre and rental companies and all stops in between including the Holiday Inn Express, the TUI Airways HQ And the ID Unit.
-A new fleet of six Mercedes-Benz Citaro buses were purchased for these operations during 2014.
+There are also three services around the airport operated by APCOA Parking, which operate 24 hours a day serving the terminal, mid stay, long stay, and staff car parks.
+The service that serves the staff car park also serves the car hire centre and rental companies, and all stops in between, including the Holiday Inn Express hotel.
+A new fleet of six Mercedes-Benz Citaro buses was purchased for these operations during 2014.

 A range of other bus services operated by off-site parking companies also serve the airport.
-These include Airparks, Paige Airport Parking, Centrebus and Coach Hire 4 U. The latter two operators provide staff shuttle buses on behalf of TUI and EasyJet.
+These include Airparks, Paige Airport Parking, Centrebus and Coach Hire 4 U. The latter two operators provide staff shuttle buses on behalf of EasyJet.

 A former airport shuttle bus linking the airport and Luton Airport Parkway railway station has been replaced by the Luton DART rail transit, which came into service in March 2023.